SoulRider/StrideOutlineRenderer/README.md

 ## How it works:
 - Uses physics ray casting in player controller to activate outline on objects, requires colliders
-- Model components are set to RenderGroup9, when they are highlighted they are changed to RenderGroup10
+- Model components are set to RenderGroup9, when they are highlighted they are changed to RenderGroup10 (arbitrary assignments)
-- Model components have an OutlineComponent attached to them, assigning a highlight color and outline RenderGroup
+- Model components have an OutlineComponent attached to them, assigning a highlight color and outline RenderGroup (RenderGroup10)
 - RenderTextureSceneRenderer in Compositor writes only RenderGroup10 to a render texture (InputRenderTexture)
 - OutlineRenderer uses SpriteBatch to write a new RenderTexture (OutputRenderTexture) by saturating color
 - OutlineUiOutput Entity/UiComponent in Scene renders the OutputRenderTexture to the camera as RenderGroup30